 There is no right answer to this.
-Going ahead, it may be a great way to initiate conversation and keep a person engaged.
+Going ahead may be a great way to initiate conversation and keep a person engaged.

-But, in a world so full of crimes with more numbers and less stories, how do you evaluate the worth of a man’s head, especially if the power lies in your hands?
+But, in a world so full of crimes with more numbers and fewer stories, how do you evaluate the worth of a man’s head, especially if the power lies in your hands?

 Georges Simenon mostly did not write A Man’s Head (Maigret #9) with any of the above views in mind.
 But it raises these questions, and it will make you wonder.
 About that, later.

-A Man’s Head begins with a convict escaping from prison, facilitated by the police, because Maigret feels that he is not the killer.
+A Man’s Head begins with a convict escaping from prison, facilitated by the police because Maigret feels that he is not the killer.
 And so begins a chase along the banks of the river Seine, into multitudes of French cafes to look for the mastermind behind it all.
 It is interesting, although detective fiction has become so much of a ‘the least suspicious man is the killer’ that the moment this character is introduced, you doubt the person.
 Motives and methods included, this would make for a gripping episode and it made for an easy read.
-The drama that includes Radek, Heurtin, Kirby, Edna, Maigret, Janvier and Lucas is a wild cat and mouse chase, that goes from telephone line to another over lots of coffee and smokes.
+The drama includes Radek, Heurtin, Kirby, Edna, Maigret, Janvier and Lucas is a wild cat-and-mouse chase, that goes from one telephone line to another over lots of coffee and smokes.